pub struct CowArc<T> { /* private fields */ }Expand description

 whose internal reference points to the same data.

-This increases the shared count of this CowArc
+This increases the shared count of this CowArc,

-and the returned new CowArc
+and the returned new CowArc instance will have

 the same shared count and reference the same data.